Print this page

 This guidance is designed to help teachers and others, working alongside mental health professionals, to promote children’s mental health and to intervene effectively with those children experiencing problems.
 It forms part of a joint approach with the Department of Health to promote health issues in schools and other mainstream settings.
 Settings: Education

-MHP Steps: Preparation | Implementation | Needs Analysis
+MHP Steps: Implementation | Preparation | Needs Analysis

 • European Alliance Against Depression (EAAD)